Cartisim/cartisim-nio-client/README.md

 # CartisimNIOClient

 A simple SwiftNIO TCP Client for Chat Applications.
-This project is designed to use both NIOTS and BSD Sockets for Cross Platform Scalability.
+This project is designed to use NIOTS and in the future BSD Sockets for Cross Platform Scalability.

 ## Getting Started